AzizDulaijan/Project-Kinematics-Pick-Place/README.md

 now the wrist center position can be calculated.

 #### inverse Orientation Kinematics:

 Theta 1 to 3 calculation can be seen from the image below:

 ![alt text][image2]

-as for theta 4 to 6 , they can be drived in the fallowing steps:
+As for theta 4 to 6 , they can be drived in the fallowing steps:
 1 - extract Rotation matrixes from the Homogeneous transformation matrix:
 ```python
 	R0_1 = T0_1[0:3,0:3]